-After reading this latest post in the Eating and Drinking Poems series, you may want to grab a basket and go apple picking, so you have something to go with the caramel apple dip.
+After reading this latest post in the Eating and Drinking Poems series, you may want to grab a basket and go apple picking!

 Before moving to Florida, I lived for six years in Massachusetts near where John Chapman—better known as Johnny Appleseed—grew up.
 By September and certainly the beginning of October, a nip in the air warned of coming snows and most everybody bundled up in sweaters and wool hats.
 On autumn weekends people often drove to nearby orchards to pick apples.